-If you’re an AEC professional, then a large format scanner addresses a few special concerns that others outside of the industry may have never thought of:
+If you’re an AEC professional, then large format scanning addresses a few special concerns that others outside of the industry may have never thought of:

 - Efficiency: Get rid of clutter and free up office space.

 - Security: Store your information digitally, as part of a disaster preparedness plan.

 - Flexibility: Share information with anyone, anytime and anywhere.

 If you don’t already have a scanner, then here are a few questions you could ask to find out if you need one:

 - Are plans from two decades ago still cluttering your office?